-TA 180 Rehearsal and Performance
+TA 180 Rehearsal Practicum

 Offers credit for participating in a public theater production of the college.
 Productions provide both extracurricular activity for non-majors and practical application of classroom theory for theater students.
 May be repeated for up to six credits.
-Instructor's approval required.
+Required: Instructor's Approval